SERG-Delft/in4334-2021/README.md

 ### Paper summary

-Each student is responsible for 1-2 (depending on the number of registrations) paper summary.
+Each student is responsible for one paper summary.
 This task is composed of:

-* One 10-15 minutes presentation summarizing the paper to the other students.
+* One 10+5 minutes presentation summarizing the paper to the other students.
 This presentation will be given in one of the slots in our schedule.
 The presentation should be composed of:
   * Motivation of work: what problem does it solve? why is this an important problem?
   * Approach: how does the paper do it?
   * Results: what are the findings of the paper?
   * Implications: how do the findings change the way we build software?
 * A summary of the paper in a blog post format.
-The summary should contain:
-  * The same sections as in the presentation.
+  * See [summary format](summary-format.md) for more details on how this should be written
-  * A short summary.
-We partnered up with the [Never Work in Theory](https://neverworkintheory.org/) blog is an initiative of Greg Wilson.
+  * We partnered up with the [Never Work in Theory](https://neverworkintheory.org/) blog is an initiative of Greg Wilson.
 The blog, as described in its own page, contains "short summaries of recent results in empirical software engineering research".
-You should read at least three entries in the blog to understand the writing style.
-  * Both the summary and the short summary should be written in Markdown.
+At the end of the course, your article might be published there (_optional_)!
+Do your best!

 You are free to select a paper.
 Go for the topic that you are most interested!
 Some interesting lists of papers:

 * [Never Work in Theory's TODO list](https://neverworkintheory.org/todo/).
 This list mostly contains papers on software analytics and empirical software engineering.
 * Any of the Machine Learning papers we discussed in [last year's edition of this seminar](https://gousios.org/courses/ml4se/), which was way more focused on ML.

-Just to be on the same page, I need to approve your choice first.
-Please, post your choice in our Brightspace forum and I'll approve it.
 Note that two students cannot work on the same paper.
-The first that picks the paper has the priority.
+The first students that picks the paper has the priority.

 The deadline of the presentation is the day of your presentation.
 I will assign students to slots randomly.
 The deadline of the summary is the last day of the course.
 Feel free to ask for feedback before the deadline.

+Select your paper and pick your summary presentation day in our Google Spreadsheets.
+First come first served!
+See the link in our Mattermost.

 ### Research project